A Self-Guided Walk in Narrabeen

-Narrabeen is far from my home.
-It will take me 2 hours, 2 trains and 2 buses to reach the beachside suburb for today’s exploratory walk.
-I am comfortable catching trains, less so when it comes to busses and I watch anxiously out of the window to ensure I don’t miss my stop.
+Narrabeen is far from my home and it will take me 2 hours, 2 trains and 2 buses to reach the beachside suburb for today’s exploratory walk.
+I am comfortable catching trains, less so when it comes to buses and I watch anxiously out of the window to ensure I don’t miss my stop.

-The bus stops next to the old Narrabeen tram shed which protected tram commuters from 1903 to 1939.
+The bus stops next to the old Narrabeen tram shed which provided shelter to tram commuters from 1903 to 1939.
 This is when the tramway system between Narrabeen and Manly ceased operation.
 Today it serves as a bus shelter and there’s a coffee kiosk on one side.

 I am looking forward to a decent walk of about 8km around the lagoon.
 With me are dog walkers (on leads as is required in this environmentally sensitive area) mums with prams and cyclists, all enjoying a beautiful day.
 People relax on park benches while two paddle boarders dig deep to propel themselves across the calm water.

 There is the fresh aroma of salt air.
 Two men wash down their kayak outside the Manly Warringah Kayak club.
 The houses on my left give way to low rise unit blocks.
 What a lovely place to live, looking out onto the lagoon and peaceful parkland.

 A photo is required and I walk carefully to the edge of the lagoon where, a surprise awaits.
 Nestled in the damp sea grass are three eggs, one apart from the other two.
 Nearby, a duck quacks but doesn’t seem concerned by my presence.